gamontal/nearbie-api-server/README.md

 Location data is stored as [legacy coordinate pairs](https://docs.mongodb.org/manual/reference/glossary/#term-legacy-coordinate-pairs).

-This means that a user's location is stored as an array containing a set of coordinates to query from using the `$near` and `$maxDistance` MongoDB operators.
+This means that a user's location is stored as an array containing a set of coordinates to query from using the `$geoNear` and `$maxDistance` MongoDB operators pipelined in an `aggregation` query.

 **Note**: Any response to the client that contains a user's coordinates will be modified and sent as an Object.